opista/svn-blamer/README.md

 # SVN Blamer

 A Visual Studio Code extension to SVN blame files.
 When run, this extension will place an icon next to each line of your file.
-Each differently-coloured icon means a different revision.
+Each icon colour refers to a different revision.
 Hovering a line will display a tooltip, showing the committer, date, and message.
 Blame data will also display inline.

 <img src="src/img/marketplace/example.gif" width="700">